 And let’s not forget that intrusive maintenance can cause more harm than good through the introduction of defects (either in workmanship or material quality).

 So how is it that most PM programs end up in such a spot?

-One reason is because people tend not to like equipment failures.
+One reason is that people tend not to like equipment failures.
 Too often, one of the first recommendations made after a piece of equipment fails is to create a new PM to prevent the failure from reoccurring.

 This line of thinking doesn’t usually stop to consider what failure pattern applies to the failure mode in question, and whether a time-based task will actually help.

 OEMs also have a role to play here.

 Most manufacturers will provide some recommended maintenance tasks as part of an owner’s manual or even as a warranty requirement.
 The problem is that they don’t know your operating context.
 Their recommendations are probably going to be conservative and may not even apply to your operation.